temporalio/documentation/docs/typescript/troubleshooting.md

 ---
 id: troubleshooting
-title: Troubleshooting Issues with the Node.js SDK
+title: Troubleshooting Issues with the TypeScript SDK
 sidebar_label: Troubleshooting
 ---

+This document is a quick checklist of common user errors for your reference.

 ## Wrong Node.js version